Staff and Leadership

 His leadership transformed the lives of our kids and families, ensuring that they have access to hot meals, transformational programming, and caring adults.
 In his role as the Unit Director of the Shane Victorino Club, Shakir’s recruitment and outreach efforts, increased membership by 300 Percent, with over 1,000 members enrolled in each of the last four years, making the Shane Victorino Club the first in the organization to engage more than 1,000 members annually.
 As the Vice President of Programs and Athletics, Shakir is dedicated to enhancing athletic programs throughout the organization, increasing teen membership, and developing leadership and mentoring opportunities for teens throughout Philadelphia.

-Vice President of Youth and Family Services
+Executive Vice President of Youth & Family Services and Data Administration

 Mare Shipton has over 18 years of youth development experience with the Boys & Girls Clubs of Philadelphia, finding her passion for the movement as a college student.
 During her tenure with BGCP, Mare has led numerous program areas, including Arts & Culture, Project Learn, and many facets of youth and family service, always striving to meet youth where they are and continuously advocating